JirosWorld/Django-starter-project/README.rst

 **NOTE:** The section above will not be included in your project's README.
 Below you'll see the actual project README template.

+**Python 3 support!**

+Steps you'll want to take for Python 3 projects:

+1. Replace `python` with `python3` calls in the documentation below.

+2. Add ` --python=python3 ` to line 78 of bootstrap.py

+3. Disable Sphinx in requirements/base.txt and django-debug-toolbar in requirements/development.txt (at least until their respective versions work properly in Python3).
+Remove the django-debug-toolbar settings in src/``<project_name>``/conf/settings_development.py.

+4. Disable django-axes in requirements/base.txt and remove the axes middleware in src/``<project_name>``/conf/settings.py.

 {% endcomment %}Project layout
 ==============